warte67/SDOM/docs/progress.md

 # Next Steps:
 - Expand Lua scripting examples and documentation.
+    - Add a user-side `Box_UnitTest()` Lua module as an example:
+        - Demonstrate generating multiple boxes in a for loop, removing them, and verifying results via Lua.
+        - Integrate this as a documented example for Lua-driven testing and automation.
 - Add more interactive event tests (drag/drop, stacking, anchoring).
 - Continue improving resource management and garbage collection.
 - Plan for future language hooks (e.g., Python).